openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/docker.md

 The `.env` in scripts/operation/ can be edited directly to fit your needs.

 :::note
-For detailed explanations of the environment variables, see the [Environmental variables](https://github.com/openkfw/TruBudget/blob/master/blockchain/README.md#environment-variables)
+For detailed explanations of the environment variables, see the [Environment Variables](./../../../environment-variables.md)
 :::

 To start the TruBudget in an easy way, use the bash script `start-trubudget.sh`.